 Grocery costs in Boston run higher than the national average, with food prices having climbed substantially since 2021.
 Major chains like Stop & Shop and Star Market are widely available, although Market Basket offers better value if you can reach their locations.

-Most neighbourhoods have convenient access to mainstream supermarkets, while speciality stores tend to be found in international communities.
-Delivery services cover all major chains, and farmers’ markets operate seasonally across the city for local produce options.
+Most neighbourhoods have convenient access to mainstream supermarkets, while speciality shops tend to cluster in international communities.
+Delivery services cover all major chains, and farmers’ markets operate seasonally throughout the city.

 Cost of entertainment and eating out in Boston